gilescope/iunit/readme.md

 Warning: This is a proof of concept.

+# Free Tests

+iunit comprises of the following free tests just for you:

+   * List: 1 tests.
+   * Set: 7 tests.
+   * PriorityQueue: 10 tests.

 ## How: Defining a test on a Trait

 To create a trait test, create a subtrait of the trait under test with static functions on it.
 The generic parameters should be concreted out into a type of your choosing to help you with the testing.